civl-verifier/civl-verifier.github.io/tutorial.md

 Finally, the annotation `{:linear "perm"}` on an input parameter, although not used in the program above, would indicate that the correspoding actual input variable at the call site must be available before the call and remains available after the call.

-# Introducing and hiding computation
+# Introducing and hiding variables

 Explain introduction actions and introduction and hiding of global and local variables using the second example from the CAV 2020 paper.